 In the late 1950’s portable audiometers were developed as an effort to reach populations without access to hearing tests conducted in controlled environments by highly trained professionals.
 At their least impressive, a portable audiometer is a stripped down tabletop audiometer with a handle attached.
 Notably, many rugged systems have been successfully used throughout the world in challenging environments.
 To a large extent, these portable diagnostic audiometers still require a power plug and a modicum of expertise to operate.
 With the advent of mobile technology, we have witnessed the transformation of dated, audiometer equipment into a new breed of powerful, simple-to-use, internet-connected mobile audiometers.

 Limitations of traditional portable diagnostic audiometers

-The traditional portable audiometer mandates the sacrifice of function to facilitate its reduced form factor.
+The traditional clinical audiometer mandates the sacrifice of function to facilitate its reduced form factor.
 While weight is often still an issue, the more portable versions provide basic air and bone testing but lack advanced functionality.

 Seldom do these units provide custom tones, masking, speech or special tests.
 These units are often sturdily built to tolerate harsh conditions but require maintenance to avoid internal rusting and degradation.
 The procurement of portable audiometers is generally infrequent and hence, most systems in use today are woefully outdated and in need of calibration.
 While portable systems do provide an opportunity for testing outside traditional venues they usually require special training to operate, manual documentation is often required, and they do not assist with patient tracking or referral.
 In particular, the management of background noise during portable screening outside a sound booth can be problematic.
 Ideally, your portable diagnostic audiometer would monitor noise throughout the test.
 Over the last 50 years, portable systems have filled an important gap in the audiometric armamentarium but have left a lot to be desired.